iluuu1994/ITProgressIndicator/README.md

 Make sure to check out the sample project.
 Simply drag a custom view onto your window and set it's custom class to `ITProgressIndicator`.

+It's advised to embed your progress indicator into a layer-backed view!
+Look at the demo application for clarifaction.

 To customise your progress indicator, use the following properties:

     /// @property isIndeterminate - Indicates if the view will show the progress, or just spin